arj03/ssb-entitydb/README.md

 include things such as timestamps and usernames.
 Please note that these application specific attributes are only used for debugging, as opposed to system specific.
-Sequence number of nodes should only include the nodes participating in the name space.
+Sequence number of nodes should only include the nodes participating in the namespace.
 And should prune old inactive nodes.

 Values: For values we differentiate between write mode and read modes.